14 never-ending transfer sagas: Damiao to Spurs, Draxler to Arsenal

 As Noel Gallagher exclaimed as he entered the stage of Knebworth: “This is history.”

-With Sporting Lisbon in meltdown, Carvalho is expected to join Everton, or perhaps West Ham or Wolves or Arsenal or Liverpool or Tottenham or Manchester United or one of the myriad of English clubs he has been linked with since 2014.
+While Sporting Lisbon were in meltdown back in 2018, Carvalho was expected to join Everton, or perhaps West Ham or Wolves or Arsenal or Liverpool or Tottenham or Manchester United or one of the myriad of English clubs he has been linked with since anyone knew who he was.

 From the moment Carroll stepped off that helicopter to be unveiled as Fernando Torres’ successor at Liverpool, the striker has seemingly been destined to return to Newcastle.